Burton Abbott

-Burton Wilbur Abbott (February 8, 1928 – March 15, 1957) was a University of California at Berkeley accounting student living in Alameda, California, who was convicted in November 1955 of the rape and murder of 14-year-old Stephanie Bryan.
+Burton Wilbur Abbott (February 8, 1928 – March 15, 1957) was an American man who was convicted of the rape and murder of 14-year-old Stephanie Bryan in Berkeley, California.

 Abbott's wife discovered the evidence in their home's basement and Stephanie's body was found buried near the Abbott family's cabin.
-He was sentenced to die in California's gas chamber.
-On March 15, 1957, a (second) one-hour stay of execution from the governor of California was communicated to the prison just moments too late to halt his execution.
+On January 25, 1956, he was sentenced to death in California's gas chamber.
+On March 15, 1957, a (second) one-hour stay of execution from the governor of California was communicated to the prison moments too late to halt his execution.

 The case is sometimes cited when discussing the appropriateness of condemning a person based on circumstantial evidence alone.
 However, "most criminal convictions are based on circumstantial evidence, although it must be adequate to meet established standards of proof."

-Before his execution, Abbott spoke to the doctor at San Quentin.
-The doctor said that when he asked Abbott about the crime, he said "I can't admit it, doc.
-Think of what it would do to my mother; she couldn't take it."
+Background

+Burton Abbott, called Bud by his family, was the younger of two sons to Harold Mark Abbott Sr. and Elsie Belle Moore.
+Abbott served in the U.S. Army for 14 months until he was honorably discharged after contracting tuberculosis and having half of a lung surgically removed.
+At the time of the crime, Abbott was an accountant student at University of California at Berkeley since 1953.

-Murder and investigation
+Murder

-Stephanie Bryan was last seen on April 28, 1955, walking home from school where she went through the parking lot of the Claremont Hotel in the Berkeley Hills.
-A large-scale search failed to find her.
-In mid-July, Georgia Abbott, Burton Abbott's wife, reported finding personal effects which had belonged to the girl, including a purse and an ID card, in the basement of the Abbotts' home in Alameda.
-The basement was in the home she shared with her husband, their son Christopher, and Burton's mother, Elsie Abbott (née Moore).
+Disappearance

+On April 28, 1955, Stephanie Bryan and Mary Anne Stewart walked home together from Willard Middle School.
+On Ashby Avenue, after visiting a donut shop and a pet store, Stewart parted ways with Bryan to attend tennis lessons.
+Bryan was last seen walking in direction of the parking lot of the Claremont Hotel to take a five-minute shortcut through a wooden path in the Berkeley Hills.
+She was reported missing shortly after 4:15 pm by her father, who had been alerted by his wife.